 After we enroll your account, you will receive an email from Adobe that looks like the screenshot below.
 Click on Get Started to begin.
-If you no longer have the email, all you need to do is navigate to https://www.adobe.com and click on the Sign In button in the top-right corner of their webpage.
+If you no longer have the email or never received an email from Adobe, all you need to do is navigate to https://www.adobe.com and click on the Sign In button in the top-right corner of their webpage.

 Step 2 - Log in Using Your SOU Email Address

-NOTE: If you are given the choice between using your "Adobe account" or your "Enterprise Account" in this step, choose the Enterprise option.
+NOTE: If you are given the choice between using your "Adobe ID" or your "Enterprise ID" in this step, choose the Enterprise option.
 You will only see both options if you have previously created a personal Adobe account using your SOU email address.

-Step 3 - Download and Install the Apps
+Step 3 - Download and Install the Creative Cloud desktop app

-After logging in to Adobe's website, you should see your name and a black menu of links.
-Click on the Desktop Downloads link under Creative Cloud Apps.
+After logging in to Adobe's website, you should see Creative Cloud under Your Services.
+Click on the Open button there.